 These effects are tied not to AI itself, but to the system in which it operates.

-These metrics are properties of the sociotechnical system.
-AI by itself does not change culture and processes.
-So despite higher productivity, frustration does not fall, burnout does not disappear, and delivery instability increases until the system itself is adapted to work with AI.
+AI by itself does not change culture or processes.
+So despite productivity gains, frustration does not decrease, burnout does not disappear, and delivery instability increases until the system itself is adapted for working with AI.

 A number of studies indicate that a significant share of friction comes from processes that lie outside an individual developer's control.